WE’RE HERE: THE BEST QUEER SPECULATIVE FICTION 2022 Ft. “Falling to Pieces”

 NOM NOM: A Black Hare Press Anthology Ft.
 “I Take” & “Ghost-Knocking”

-Hallowe’en Horrors in tiny tales.
+This anthology features Hallowe’en Horrors in tiny tales.

 Vampires, djinns, spirits, werewolves, trolls, banshees, elves, mummies, skeletons, carnivorous jack-o’-lanterns, evil-seeking clowns, Halloween purges, sexy-but-hungry succubi, genius loci scarecrows voraciously guarding their pumpkin patches, revenge of the Hallowe’en candies.